 - A. Proposed amendments or revisions to the Comprehensive Plan shall be docketed and considered by the County no more frequently than once every year except that amendments may be considered more frequently under the following circumstances: - 1.
 The initial adoption of a sub-area plan; and - 2.
 The adoption or amendment of a shoreline master program under the procedures set forth in RCW Chapter 90.58. - 3.
 The amendment of the capital facilities element of a comprehensive plan that occurs concurrently with the adoption or amendment of a County budget. - B. All amendment proposals shall be considered by the County concurrently so the cumulative effect of the various proposals can be ascertained.
-However, the County may adopt amendments or revisions to its Comprehensive Plan that conform with RCW Chapter 36.70A whenever an emergency exists or to resolve an appeal of a Comprehensive Plan filed with the Growth Management Hearings Board or with a court. - C. The County shall revise its projected population figures a minimum of every 10 years to accommodate the growth projected to occur in the County for the succeeding 20 year period.
+However, the County may adopt amendments or revisions to its Comprehensive Plan that conform with RCW Chapter 36.70A whenever an emergency exists or to resolve an appeal of a Comprehensive Plan filed with the Growth Management Hearings Board or with a court.

+The County shall revise its projected population figures in accordance with the schedule established in RCW 36.70A.130 to accommodate the growth projected to occur in the County for the succeeding 20 year period.